 Welcome to the Warmington Heritage Group

 Welcome to the website for Warmington Heritage Group.
-We are a friendly society with over 50 members based in the historic and attractive village of Warmington in South Warwickshire.
+We are a friendly society with nearly 60 members based in the historic and attractive village of Warmington in South Warwickshire.

 Our group was set up in 1997 to record and publish our research into the local heritage and oral history of the village and surrounding area.
 Since the discovery of a Roman site in ploughland adjacent to the main settlement in 2007, Warmington Heritage Group has broadened its interests into archaeology.
 This is shown in our choice of a Roman belt buckle, one of our most attractive finds, as our group’s logo.